 Download the full Decision Guide

-Our free Replacement Support Decision Guide sets out the full assessment framework, with worked examples of language that meets each criterion, a pre-submission checklist, and a fully worked sample recommendation letter.
-It is intended as a working reference for clinical practice and is updated as NDIS guidance evolves.
+Our free Replacement Support Decision Guide (v2.4, July 2026) sets out the full assessment framework, with worked examples of language that meets each criterion, a pre-submission checklist, and a fully worked sample recommendation letter structured against the six criteria.
+It is mapped against the NDIA staff guidance released under FOI 25/26-1041 and is updated as NDIS guidance evolves.

 For families and plan managers

-If you've been approved for a "Communication Device" in your plan and you're trying to work out whether your funding covers an iPad-based AAC bundle, our companion article NDIS Communication Device Funding: What It Actually Covers explains the difference between dedicated communication devices and iPad bundles, and why the second pathway requires a Replacement Support application even when funding is already in your plan.
+If you've been approved for a "Communication Device" in your plan and you're trying to work out whether your funding covers an iPad-based AAC bundle, our companion article NDIS Communication Device Funding: What It Actually Covers explains the difference between dedicated communication devices and iPad bundles, and why an iPad bundle requires a Replacement Support application even when the funding is already sitting in your plan.

 Need to discuss a specific application?